China’s economic growth accelerates but weak amid shutdowns

 “This uncertainty means the effectiveness of pro-growth policy would be undermined,” Pang said.

+No data were immediately released for growth compared with the previous quarter, the way other major economies are measured.
+In the quarter ending in June, the economy shrank by 2.6% from the previous three-month period.

-Growth slid after controls on debt that regulators worry is dangerously high caused a slump in real estate sales and construction, one of China’s biggest economic engines.
-Economic growth fell to 4% over a year earlier in the final quarter.
+Growth slid in the second half of 2021 after controls on debt that regulators worry is dangerously high caused a slowdown in real estate, one of China’s biggest economic engines.
+Growth slumped to 4% over a year earlier in the final quarter.

 Beijing has eased mortgage lending and local governments have taken over some unfinished projects to make sure buyers get apartments.
-But regulators are sticking to debt limits have forced small developers into bankruptcy and caused some bigger competitors to miss payments to bondholders.
+But regulators are sticking to limits on debt that have forced developers into bankruptcy and caused some bigger competitors to miss payments to bondholders.

-The ruling party is enforcing “Zero COVID” despite rising costs and public frustration after Shanghai and other industrial centers were temporarily shut down.
+The ruling party’s “Zero COVID” strategy has temporarily shut down Shanghai and other industrial centers despite rising costs and public frustration.
 That has boiled over into protests in some areas at a time when other countries are easing anti-virus controls.

-For the first nine months of 2022, growth was 3% over a year earlier, up from 2.5% in the first six months but barely half the ruling party’s official 5.5% target.
+For the first nine months of 2022, growth was 3% over a year earlier, barely half the ruling party’s official 5.5% target.
 Leaders have stopped talking about that goal but promised easier lending and other measures to boost growth.

-Growth is “highly uneven” and supported by government spending on building roads and other public works while consumer spending is weakening, said Larry Hu and Yuxiao Zhang of Macquarie in a report.

-In September, retail sales growth fell to 2.5% over a year earlier from the previous month’s 5.4%.
-Growth in factory output accelerated to 6.3% from 4.2%.

-“Most of the economy lost momentum last month,” said Julian Evans-Pritchard of Capital Economics in a report.
-“The situation looks to have worsened in October.”

-Investment in infrastructure, mostly government money, rose 16% in September compared with the previous month’s 15%.
+The International Monetary Fund and private sector forecasters have cut their outlooks for annual growth to as low as 3%.
+That would be the second-weakest since the 1980s after 2020, when growth plunged to 2.4% following the shutdown of much of the economy for two months to contain the coronavirus outbreak.

+The slump hurts China’s trading partners by depressing demand for imported oil, food and consumer goods.

-Repeated shutdowns and uncertainty about business conditions have devastated entrepreneurs.
+Repeated shutdowns and uncertainty about business conditions have devastated entrepreneurs who generate wealth and jobs.
 Small retailers and restaurants have closed.
 Others say they are struggling to stay afloat.

 Beijing is using cautious, targeted stimulus instead of across-the-board spending, a strategy that will take longer to show results, economists say.
 Chinese leaders worry too much spending might push up politically sensitive housing costs or corporate debt.